 What is a worflow engine?

-- Designed to manage business processes, workflow engine is a software application.
+- A workflow engine is a software application designed to manage business processes.
 It differs from your everyday workflow application mostly because it uses a database server.

-The software development industry creates an unique set of challenges to be managed.
-Unlike any other industry, software development may present you with lots of different situations, and eventual problems that are far less common and distinct to work around.
+The software development industry creates a unique set of challenges to be managed.
+Unlike any other industry, software development may present you with lots of different situations, as well as problems that are far less common and require distinct workarounds.

-For that reason, having a workflow engine in place can be really important in software development teams.
-By saving time with automated processes, you can work on reducing the actual problems you are going to face.
-By automating the easiest tasks, you’ll remove the occurrence of human error.
+For that reason, having a workflow engine in place can be crucial for software development teams.
+By saving time with automated processes, you can work on resolving the actual problems you are going to face.
+And by automating the simplest tasks, you’ll reduce the chances of human error.

-Then, a typical workflow engine would work alongside your team to ensure that, with the help of your database server, all the “easy” stuff can be taken care of by the system.
+After implementation, a typical workflow engine would work alongside your team.
+With the help of your database server, it would ensure all the “easy” stuff can be taken care of by the system.

-So, it ensures that you’re actually working towards meeting your business goals.
+It does so to guarantee you’re actually working towards meeting your business goals.
 How?
-By managing, and then improving the overall state of the workflow, and the activities that are being done.
+By managing, and then improving, the overall state of the workflow, and the activities that are being done.

 Why workflow engine is awesome